mohammedzainkhazi/createProjectDirectory/README.md

 # createProjectDirectory
 It will listen to the directory name from the Developer and confirms it's name and hance creates basic Files for the directory name given.
+Basically you need to import 'aicommunicate' which is in my reposotory and you can Go with this Automation...